Elias Shoufani

 Elias Shoufani (إلياس شوفاني; 1932–26 January 2013) was a Palestinian author and historian whose studies were mostly about the history of Islam and the Israeli affairs.
 He was one of the leading Arab scholars in the latter topic.
-He was a member of the Fatah movement until 1983 when he joined the dissident group in Damascus, becoming part of the Fatah upraising.
+He was a member of the Fatah movement until 1983 when he joined the dissident group in Damascus, becoming part of the Fatah Uprising.

 Early life and education

 Shoufani was born in Mi'ilya in the Galilee in 1932.
 His father, Shukri, was a community leader in Mi'ilya which was a Christian Arab village.
 Elias had two brothers, Naim and Muhanna.
 The family owned a flour mill in the Wadi al-Qarn stream.

 Their home in Mi'ilya was demolished by the Israel Defense Forces in 1948.
 The Israeli soldiers killed Nimr, the dog of the family, who was trying to protect the house.
 Elias and his family had to leave Mi'ilya after this incident on 30 October 1948.

 Shoufani graduated from the Teachers' Institute in Jaffa in 1949.
 He received a degree from the Hebrew University in 1962.
 He obtained a master's degree in 1965 and a PhD in Islamic studies in 1968 from Princeton University.